elisekat/First-Byte/README.md

 lack of fit with current digital trends in the retail space.

 ## What We Used:
-We used Python to conduct all analysis.
+We used Python and Jupyter Notebook to conduct all analysis.
 Additional libraries used include plotly and pandas.

 ## What we learned:
+- Matching data analysis to business problems
-- How to effectively clean data
+- Effectively cleaning data
-- How to use pandas functions to improve data usability
+- Using pandas functions to improve data usability
-- How to use plotly to create user-friendly visuals
+- Using plotly functions  to create user-friendly visuals
+- Using Jupyter Notebook functionality for easier access to data visualizations